A Guide to Stress Relieving Herbs

 Be sure to see our indoor herb garden kits here.

-- Black Horehound – Should not be confused with white horehound – is an excellent remedy for the settling of nausea and vomiting where the cause lies within the nervous system rather than in the stomach.
-It may be used with safety in motion sickness, for example, where the nausea is triggered through the inner ear and the central nervous system.
+- Black Horehound – Not to be confused with white horehound – is an excellent remedy for the settling of nausea and vomiting where the cause lies within the nervous system rather than in the stomach.
+It may be used in motion sickness, for example, where the nausea is triggered through the inner ear and the central nervous system.
 This herb will also be of value in helping the vomiting associated with pregnancy or nausea and vomiting due to nervousness.
 This remedy has a reputation as a normalizer of menstrual function and also as a mild expectorant (158)

 - Rosemary – Rosemary act as a circulatory and nervine stimulant, which, in addition to its toning and calming effect on the digestion, makes it a remedy that is used where psychological tension is present.
 This may appear as, for example, flatulent dyspepsia, headache, or depression associated with debility.
 It may be of use in migraine, palpitations, and other signs of nervous tension.
 Externally, it may be used to ease muscular pain, sciatica, and neuralgia.
 It acts as a stimulant to the hair follicles and may be used in premature baldness; the oil is most effective here (179)